Thinking of Day Trading? Know the Risks.

 It can be especially difficult to check your emotions at the door when making investment decisions in this kind of environment, which may lead to some costly financial mistakes.

 Day trading often involves sophisticated products, and day traders often use leveraged investment strategies.
-Leveraged investing involves using borrowed capital to purchase stocks or other securities.
-Some examples of leveraged investing include sophisticated products, such as options trading, and margin trading.
+Leveraged investing involves using borrowed money to purchase stocks or other securities.
+Some examples of leveraged investing include sophisticated products, such as margin trading and some options trading.
 Leveraged investing may increase a day trader’s profit if a stock’s price or the market moves in the right direction.
 However, using a leveraged investment strategy is very risky, and the risks involved may not be apparent to you at first.

 If a stock’s price or the market moves in the wrong direction, it can result in very quick and substantial financial losses.
 Leveraged investing can even result in losing more money, and in some cases substantially more, than initially invested.
 Leveraged investing in a fast-paced and complicated environment can be very tricky, and it should not be done by inexperienced investors.

 It’s important to understand your level of risk tolerance when making any kind of investment decision.
 When developing your investment plan and considering risk, think about your investment objectives and experience, time horizon, current financial situation, and aversion to losses.
-If you aren’t a risk taker and want to sleep well at night, day trading probably isn’t for you.
+If you aren’t a risk taker and want to sleep well at night, day trading may not be for you.
 Everyone has different risk tolerances and only you can decide what’s best for your financial future.
-If you need help determining your risk tolerance, check out the risk information on Investor.gov or ask a financial professional.
+If you need help determining your risk tolerance, check out the risk information on Investor.gov or ask an investment professional.

 Long Term Investing is Best

 Investing for the long term is the best way to secure a strong financial future.
 When you’re creating your investment plan, it’s important to identify your financial goals, such as saving for a house, your children’s education, and retirement.
 Then, you need to think about how much you need to invest to achieve those goals.
-Creating a plan that spreads your investments across a mix of stock, bonds, and cash can be a strong strategy.
 Diversifying and including various kinds of investment products across different types of industry sectors in your portfolio reduces risk and the impact of volatility on your overall portfolio.

 Understand What You’re Investing In